-It's perfectly understandable to go through a phase of hopelessness after feeling a lose in your life.
+It's perfectly understandable to go through a phase of hopelessness after feeling a loss in your life.
 There's an inevitable grieving period that you just have to get through.
 There's really nothing anyone can tell you that will mitigate the pain, or make you feel different.
-The right prospective to have is to look at the situation, objectively.
+The right perspective to have is to look at the situation, objectively.
 People break up every day, it happens for a multitude of different reasons, it's not the end of the world!

 Feeling upset from a bad breakup is perfectly normal, but harboring ill feelings of anger and resentment is never healthy.
 Nelson Mandela's take on anger and resentment is this: "Resentment is like drinking poison and hoping it will kill your enemies."
 These hateful feelings only make things worse.
 You can't move on if you're constantly holding on to all the bitterness of a painful breakup.
-We must forgive to more forward.
+We must forgive to move forward.

 #6 Be Physically Active

 People who suffer from a bruised heart usually go through physical changes and weight fluctuations.
-Either it's eating too much due to feeling empty or not having an appetite, "food no longer has taste" because of lost love.
+Either it's eating too much due to feeling empty or not having an appetite, "food no longer has a taste" because of lost love.
 To avoid this pitfall, be active--exercise, go shoot some hoops with friends, even walking around a mall will assist in keeping you from feeling and being "stuck".

 Remaining active after a breakup can do wonders to keep you feeling healthy and happy.
 An added benefit is the positive body image you can maintain to feel confident about yourself.
 Engage in activities that require physical energy, but something that will also keep your attention.
-One of the most serous dangers when feeling heartbroken is being frozen by dwelling over what could have been.
+One of the most serious dangers when feeling heartbroken is being frozen by dwelling over what could have been.